 Update as at February 2013: Restoration of the Majestic is now complete and the hotel is open for business.
 You can read about the hotel here.

 The final grand building on this stretch of Jalan Sultan Hishamuddin (formerly Victory Avenue) is the Sulaiman Building which was built in 1933 and named after the then Ruler of Selangor.
-In its history this classic structure was home to the Income Tax and Registration Departments.
-It was until recently used by the Federal Territory Shariah Court and is now empty and undergoing some reconstruction work (hopefully not demolition!).
+In its history this classic structure was, among others, home to the Income Tax and Registration Departments and later served as the Federal Territory Shariah Court.
+In 2011 it was earmarked to become the new headquarters for KLRCA (Kuala Lumpur Regional Centre For Arbitration).
+After an extensive refurbishment from 2011 to 2014 the building's original facade was restored but with state of the art facilities inside.